PlutoSolutions/Pyro/README.md

 </div>

 1. Download pyrocrack.jar from the [releases page](https://github.com/PlutoSolutions/Pyro/releases)
-0. Put it into your .minecraft/mods folder
+2. Put it into your .minecraft/mods folder
+3. If You used Pyro 1.4.1, Delete the config folder (.minecraft/Pyro.), Or the game will crash.
-0. Start the game
+4. Start the game

 <div align="center">